Wine Grape Cheat Sheets: Sangiovese

 • Chenin Blanc’s delicate character makes it a good match for delicately flavored foods—there are few chances for the flavors of the wine and the food to clash.

-• Chenin Blanc also stars as a dessert wine often produced in a late harvest or botrytis-affected style.
+• While they are somewhat obscure, Chenin Blanc is also used in dessert wines.
+These are typically produced in a late harvest or botrytis-affected style.
 Excellent examples of sweet Chenin are produced in the Coteaux du Layon region (in France’s Loire Valley) and South Africa.

 Typical Aromas of a Chenin Blanc Based Wine: